 Opentext is known for their ‘growth by acquiring’ strategy.
-The number of repositories they sell now is enormous – OpenText Content Services (mainly for SAP installs), Documentum (from their EMC ECD acquisition), Application Xtender (also from the EMC ECD acquisition), eDocs, InfoArchive, Artesia (for digital asset management), eMotion, Mediabin – the list goes on and on.
+The number of repositories they sell now is enormous – OpenText Content Services (mainly for SAP installs), Documentum (from their EMC ECD acquisition), Application Xtender (also from the EMC ECD acquisition), eDocs, InfoArchive, Artesia (for digital asset management), eMotion, Mediabin – the document management software list goes on and on.

 Gartner Peer Insights Reviews

 This is a place where end-users post their opinions within the Gartner environment of vendors and products.
 It also allows anyone to look at an obfuscation of the data and can filter by time and organization size.
 For being such a ‘leader’ the OpenText results from this perspective looks below par – especially compared to other players like Microsoft, BOX and others.
 If you drill into the data by geo or company size, it becomes even more revealing.
 Read more here: https://www.gartner.com/reviews/market/content-services-platforms